 New Orleans in December is one for traditions, both old and new.
-This year, enjoy new traditions like the Children’s Hospital New Orleans Holiday Parade, and partake in old favorites, like the Réveillon dining tradition.
+This year, enjoy holiday traditions like Réveillon dinners, Celebration in the Oaks, LUNA Fête, NOLA ChristmasFest, and the Children’s Hospital New Orleans Holiday Parade.
 Whether you’d like to book a room at a particularly festive hotel or simply stop in to see the lights, there’s something for everyone this holiday season in New Orleans.
 Here are our top things to do this December.

 A beloved New Orleans tradition, Celebration in the Oaks lights up City Park every holiday season, and this year is no different.
-Hop in your car and wind your way through two and a half miles of the park illuminated with both new and returning lights displays.
-Also -- the walking tour is back!
-Wind your way through the Botanical Garden and channel your inner child at Carousel Gardens Amusement Park.
-Book your tickets here and enjoy the holiday magic on select dates between November 24 and January 2.
+Hop in your car and wind your way through two and a half miles of the park illuminated with lights displays.
+Or, walk through the illuminated Botanical Gardens and channel your inner child at Carousel Gardens Amusement Park.
+Book your tickets here and enjoy the holiday magic on select dates between November 23 and December 30.

-Browse the bookstores, boutiques, museum gift shops, and art markets of New Orleans to find unique gifts for your loved ones this holiday season.
+Browse bookstores, boutiques, museum gift shops, and art markets of New Orleans to find unique gifts for your loved ones this holiday season.
 Magazine Street is lined with shops, but you can find lots of options here.
 How about a set of glassware from Sazerac House for the home bar?
 Or a one-of-a-kind piece of artwork made by a local artist?
 There’s no shortage of creative gift ideas when it comes to holiday shopping in New Orleans.
-Be sure to check out Museum Store Sunday and visit the gift shops of our museums this holiday season.
-Not quite sure where to start?
-Browse our local gift guide here.
+Be sure to check out Museum Store Sunday at various local museum gift shops.
+Stay tuned for our 2023 holiday gift guide.

-After a few years’ hiatus, a holiday parade returns to Downtown New Orleans.
-The inaugural Children’s Hospital New Orleans Holiday Parade will roll on December 3 at 11 a.m.
+The second annual Children’s Hospital New Orleans Holiday Parade will roll on December 2 at 11 a.m.
 You can expect large, pageant-style floats with animatronics, local musicians atop the floats singing carols, helium balloons, and Santa Claus, of course!
-There will be a post-parade celebration with music from Rebirth Brass Band, food, and more at Lafayette Square from 1-3 p.m.
+There will be a post-parade celebration with music, food, and more at Lafayette Square.
 You won’t want to miss this world-class holiday parade.

 The indoor Christmas festival known as NOLA ChristmasFest returns to the Convention Center with lots of seasonal cheer.
 An ice slide, ice skating rink, yuletide market, gingerbread village, and photos with Santa are just a few of the highlights.
 NOLA ChristmasFest is open December 21-30.